offbynull/coroutines/README.md

 ### Versioning Instructions

-When using one of the provided buildsystem plugins to instrument your code, classes that have methods intended to run as part of a coroutine will get a corresponding file generated with the same name but a ```.coroutinesinfo``` extension.
+When using one of the provided build system plugins on your code, classes which contain methods intended to run as part of a coroutine will have a corresponding file generated with the same name, but with a ```.coroutinesinfo``` extension.
 These files are human-readable and contain basic information required for supporting versioning.
 They will be included along-side your class files (both in your build path and JAR).

 Basic example...